mschuetze/Auto_Import_SpeakerImages_To_InDesign/README.md

 - Check if object styles **"speakerBild_frei"** and **"speakerBild_wp"** exists in the document – if not, throw error and stop script.
 - Loop through each page and find paragraph with style **"speakers"**.
 - Copy content of found paragraph to variable.
+- Modify content of variable as follows:
+  - from: speakername (company)
+  - to: speakername | company
-- Modify content of variable so it matches our speaker-image naming schema:
+- Modify content of another variable so it matches our speaker-image naming schema:
   - Trim content of variable to only include the speaker name – everything after the opening bracket (i.e. company) is removed.
   - Convert uppercase to lowercase letters.
   - Convert German Umlaute to their respective EN-compliant version.